Gr33nCamper/Paul-s-Website/YRS/2024/WNT/JA.md

 Solo trips seem a lot more appealing now.
 But maybe I don't want to be driving for super long alone.
 Unless it's in a place with lots of trees and nature.
 Not a windy mountain road.

-First time picking up passenger on HC, realized I had been missing one stop on the loop bc the route changed since the time Sam showed me what the route was.
+First time picking up passenger on HC, realized I had been missing one stop on the loop for the past two times bc the route changed since the time Sam showed me what the route was. 😅

 Was falling asleep in CS105 lecture.
 Gideon might have to hand off da iClicker to Josh tonight.
 I considered skipping M184 lecture and M171A discussion and just napping from 3p to 6a tomorrow but I was like nah I'm already here.
 Ate some curry pork rice from TapEx with a Coca-cola.
 Dr. Pepper is better than I remembered bc I was downing it like nobody's business at McDonald's last night with James Lee.

+&nbsp;

+&nbsp;

+&nbsp;

+**Jan 11, 2024**

+Got around 8 and a half hrs of sleep last night, but I still felt slightly tired.
+It's ok, the sleep debt got cut by ~10%.
+Also, I only got two pickups and there's a sizeable gap in between so I reckon I could get some BK before heading back w/o raising suspicion.

+Yesterday there were so many times my head almost fell straight forward and hit my desk in lecture bc I was so tired.
+Not even water and gum chewing helped, so at the end I started doing the eye-scanning thing they teach us in Triton Transit so that you're prepared if someone or something unexpectedly pops out of the side of the road and I think that helped.
+Also in the M171a discussion, I was writing down all the stuff as quickly as possible and taking pics of the board even though most of it wasn't even super difficult or novel bc I wanted to keep myself occupied to not get bored and fall asleep.
+And the room was warm even when I took off my jacket.